-- Personnel performing welding activities shall wear a welding helmet (hood) that meets the requirements of ANSI Z87.1 to protect themselves from welding arc, sparks, and spatter - Filter lenses shall be selected for the specific welding operation in accordance with ANSI Z49.1, American National Standard for Safety in Welding, Cutting, and Allied Processes, Table 1 - "Guide for Shade Numbers."
-See Appendix B, Guide for Shade Numbers in Welding - NOTE: Minimum shade requirements for welding operations are identified in the JHA for the activity. - Safety glasses or goggles must be worn in addition to the welding helmet - Support personnel in the immediate welding area must wear a similar level of eye and face protection
+- Personnel performing welding activities shall wear a welding helmet (hood) that meets the requirements of ANSI/ISEA Z87.1 to protect themselves from welding arc, sparks, and spatter - Filter lenses shall be selected for the specific welding operation in accordance with ANSI Z49.1-2021, Safety in Welding, Cutting, and Allied Processes, Table 1

+"Guide for Shade Numbers."
+Refer to Appendix B, Guide for Shade Numbers in Welding

+NOTE: Minimum shade requirements for welding operations are identified in the JHA for the activity.

+- Safety glasses or goggles must be worn in addition to the welding helmet - Support personnel in the immediate welding area and subject to the same hazards as the welder (or hot work operator) must wear a similar level of eye, face and body protection or may move away to an area of lesser hazard where additional eye, face and body protection is not required